 This course represents a key course to individually assessing students with disabilities for graduate students acquiring the Learning Disabilities Teacher Consultant endorsement.
 The course will focus on methods of qualitative and quantitative research including: conceptualization, methodology, and analysis of a case-study research project during the Practicum.
 A study of research-based studies will be analyzed to engage the student in the above methodologies.
 A final project will include designing a case study and analytical report of findings.
 Remedial strategies for students with Learning Disabilities will be addressed with application to the assessment requirement of a student.
 Requirements for this final project are a final paper and oral presentation of the results.
 This course must be taken simultaneously with either ED 614 or ED 615.
-Practicum courses (corequisite).
-Prerequisite: ED 559.
+Practicum courses (co-requisite).

-ED 614 Practicum in LDT-C I (3)
+ED 614 - Practicum In LDT-C I